alfonsogober/gdax-lambda-buyer/README.md

 So with the default settings, gdax-lambda-buyer will buy $5 worth of Bitcoin, Ethereum and Litecoin (totaling $15 spent) every week.

 You can also replace `FIAT_AMOUNT=15` with `CRYPTO_AMOUNT=3` and buy 1 BTC, ETH and LTC each every week.
-Change to 100 and you'd buy 33.333, etc. The possibilities are endless (as long as your bank account is 💸).
+Change to 100 and you'd buy 33.333 each, etc. The possibilities are endless (as long as your bank account is 💸).

 Note that ETH and LTC are supported in prod, but not in the sandbox for some reason.
 So stick to BTC if you're using sandbox money.

 ## One-Time Buys

-You don't have to deploy at all, if you just want a quick way to purchase, say, $5 worth of BTC (with the default settings) you can run
+You don't have to deploy at all, if you just want a quick way to purchase all three cryptocurrencies at once, you can run

 ```
 yarn run all